Grøva family

 The Grøva family were a late medieval and early modern noble family from Helgeland in Northern Norway.
 They owned land in Helgeland as well as the Trondheim Fjord region of Trøndelag.
-Affiliated with the Archbishop of Nidaros, the family supported Olav Engelbrektson, Regent of Norway, in his Roman Catholic resistance against the Reformation during the Count's Feud in the 1530s.
+Affiliated with the Archbishop of Nidaros, the family supported Olav Engelbrektson, Regent of Norway in his Roman Catholic resistance against the Reformation during the Count's Feud in the 1530s.
 Their relatives were the Kusse family of Sandnes, a medieval branch of the Viking Age Arnmødling chieftain dynasty, whose members included Ingibiorg Finnsdottir, Queen consort of Scotland.
 The family is mentioned in Diplomatarium Norvegicum XIII 676, 677.
+During the 17th century, the family assimilated with local farmers.